Researching tick-borne diseases for the future of Canadian health.

 Learn about the TickNet Canada Scientific Symposium

-TickNet Canada Scientific Symposium 2023
+TickNet Canada Scientific Symposium 2026

-Our first North America-wide symposium focuses on major issues concerning both patients with tick-borne diseases, as well as the scientists behind the current research.
+Our third North America-wide symposium focuses on major issues concerning both patients with tick-borne diseases, as well as the scientists behind the current research.
 Click the link below to learn more about our lecture topics.

 Meet our Plenary Speakers